Munir-Adem/healthy-recipes/README.md

 # odin-recipes

-This website consists main index page and links to a few recipes basic recipe website.
+This website consists main index page and links to a three simple recipe website.